saturnaxis/ModernAstro/home.md

 - a review paper from Annual Review of Astronomy and Astrophysics

-where both prestentations will be assessed by both the instructor and fellow students.
+where both presentations will be assessed by both the instructor and fellow students.
 The presentation using the astropy tutorials must explain to the class: how to use the relevant tools and connect to the material in the associated chapters of the textbook (as indicated below).

 ## Introduction
 - Chapter 3: The Continuous Spectrum of Light